shawnc722/pywidgets/README.md

 ## Installation or Getting Started

 This project can be installed as a package or run in place.

 To install as a package, download the latest wheel from the [releases](https://github.com/shawnc722/pywidgets/releases) section and install it, plus dependencies, with `pip install [filename]`.

 To run it in place, first install all the dependencies from the requirements section and then clone the project with `git clone https://github.com/shawnc722/pywidgets.git`.

+It isn't required, but the default font is [Inter](https://github.com/rsms/inter) and if it's not on your system already
+you may want to install it.
+If not, a different font will be automatically chosen - though you can also just specify one yourself.

 To start up the sample widget, just run the module: `python -m pywidgets`.

 ## Usage